gestylinaga/theOdinProject-Notes/javascript/projects/calculator/README.md

     - should round answers with long decimals to avoid overflow
     - 'error' if '=' is pressed too early in operation
     - 'C' clear should completely clear existing data
-    - specific 'error' is trying to divide by zero
+    - specific 'error' for trying to divide by zero

   * Extra Credit:
     - allow floating point numbers (decimals)